nmlgc/ReC98/CONTRIBUTING.md

 binary, as compared using [mzdiff].** The only allowed exceptions are:
 1) different encodings of identical x86 instructions within code segments
 2) padding with `00` bytes at the end of the file.

-Other branches are, of course, free to experiment with mods or refactorings.

 ## Taste issues